Bike maintenance skills

 2

-Spread the word about the bike maintenance skills session in your school's newsletter, on notice boards, the website and in assemblies
+Spread the word about the bike maintenance skills session in your school's newsletter, on notice boards, website and in assemblies

 3